afunTW/beetle-classification/README.md

 # e.g. </path/to/tensorboard> = output/test/tensorboard
 $ tensorboard --logdir output/test/tensorboard/

-# if you running tensorboard on server, you can check the tensorboard on local by setting ssh tunel
+# if you running tensorboard on a server, you can check the tensorboard on local by setting ssh tunnel
 $ ssh -NfL 6006:localhost:6006 username@server
 # open localhost:6006 in your local browser
 ```